 Our craft beers and delicious food and drinks are infused with health and environmental consciousness, offering the best for everyone.
 We seek to use local, regional and organic ingredients as much as possible, and support farms that use humane animal care practices.
-In 2010, we began raising chickens and in 2011 we started our own farming operation, where we have egg and poultry chickens, cows and sheep.
-You’ll see these featured in our menu items and specials.
 Learn more about our sustainable food & beverage efforts.

 We’ve made many gains thanks to some great partners.
 We’re part of the City of Ashland Green Business Program, which has provided audits, metrics and support to improve our resource efficiency, environmental impact and costs.
 Fellow members like the Ashland Food Cooperative also share ideas and inspiration.

 We worked with SOLARC Architecture and Engineering, Inc. on a facility-wide audit to identify ways reduce our energy demand and generate renewable energy.
 Several recommended improvements have already been implemented, which cut our natural gas use by approximately 40 percent and reduced our electricity use notably as well.